 top of page

-it’s how the brain interprets it.
+One of the most common reasons couples get stuck in conflict isn’t what’s being said — it’s how the brain interprets it.
 Many arguments don’t start because one person is cruel or careless.
-They start because a trigger gets mistaken for an attack.
+They begin because a trigger gets mistaken for an attack.
 Understanding this distinction can quietly change the entire tone of a relationship.

 A trigger is not proof that your partner is against you.
 It’s your nervous system saying: “This feels familiar.
 Pay attention.”
 Triggers come from past experiences — childhood, previous relationships, moments where you felt blamed, dismissed, or unsafe.
 When something in the present resembles those moments, the body reacts before logic has a chance to weigh in.
 That reaction can feel urgent, intense, and personal.
 But it doesn’t mean your partner is doing something to you.